antonvsdata/ninni/README.md

 The results represented by Ninni can be e.g. following:

+- The difference in levels of a metabolite between two study groups.
 - Effect of drugs to the risk of arrhytmia, measured in odds ratio
 - Effect of interaction of drugs to the risk of arrhytmia, measured in odds ratio
 - Differential expression of genes in healthy and diseased individuals, measures in fold change
 - Correlation of metabolite levels in human metabolome

-... or anything else that can be represented as an association between variables.
+... or anything else that can be represented as an association between variables and an outcome.

 Ninni saves results of multiple studies to a dedicated database.
 Users can then browse the database and combine results from different studies, download and visualize them.